The artist who can’t see in 3D uses a unique medium to create inspiring art

 From five-star hotels and guest farms to backpackers and campsites, plus: loads of exciting things to do in and around Swellendam

-COUNTRY LIFE, LUXURY AND SUNSET SAFARI PICNICS
+COUNTRY LIFE WITH CHARACTER + SUNSET SAFARI PICNICS

 Tip: You’ve never been this close to an eland – ask about their citrus addiction.